This page describes how to manually copy log entries that are already stored in Cloud Logging buckets to Cloud Storage buckets.

 You can view and manage your copy operations by using the

-gcloud alpha logging operations commands, which let you do the following:
+gcloud alpha logging operations commands, which let you list, view and cancel operations.

 List copy operations